Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Use case

 \section{Use case}

 \textit{Philips Consumer Lifestyle BV} in Drachten, The Netherlands, is one of Philips' biggest development and production centers in Europe.
 They use cutting-edge production technology to manufacture products ceaselessly.
 One of their improvement opportunities is related to visual inspection, where they aim to identify when the company logo is not properly printed on the manufactured products.
 They have multiple printing pad machines, from which the products are handled and inspected on their visual quality and removed if any error is detected.
 Experts estimate that a fully automated procedure would speed up the process by more than 40\%.
-Currently, there are two defects associated with the printing quality of the logo (see Fig. \ref{F:PHIA-CLASSES}): double prints (the whole logo is printed twice with a varying overlap degree), and interrupted prints (the logo displays small non-pigmented areas, similar to scratches).
+Currently, there are two defects associated with the printing quality of the logo (see Fig. \ref{F:PHIA-CLASSES}): double prints (the whole logo is printed twice with a varying overlap degree) and interrupted prints (the logo displays small non-pigmented areas, similar to scratches).

-Machine learning models can be developed to automate the visual inspection procedure.
-However, given that such models are imperfect, the manual revision must be used as a fallback to inspect the products about which the uncertainty of the machine learning model exceeds a certain threshold.
-Such decisions can be made based on simple decision rules, based on quality policies, and the probability of obtaining a defective product given a particular prediction score.
-Furthermore, products sent to manual inspection can be prioritized using different criteria to enhance the existing defect detection machine learning model.
-In this research, we explore the aforementioned capabilities through multiple experiments, building supervised models, leveraging active learning, and comparing six different machine learning algorithms.
-We do so with a dataset of 3.518 labeled images, all of them corresponding to manufactured shavers.
+Machine learning models can be developed to automate the visual inspection procedure \citep{rippel2021anomaly,zavrtanik2022dsr}.
+However, given that such models are imperfect, the manual revision can be used as a fallback to inspect the products about which the uncertainty of the machine learning model exceeds a certain threshold.
+Such decisions can be made based on simple decision rules, quality policies, and the probability of obtaining a defective product given a particular prediction score.
+Furthermore, products sent for manual inspection can be prioritized using different criteria to enhance the existing defect detection machine learning model.
+This research explores the abovementioned capabilities through multiple experiments, building supervised models, leveraging active learning, and comparing six machine learning algorithms.
+Furthermore, new measures for probability calibration are explored, and experiments are executed to determine whether existing calibration techniques would benefit from enlarging the calibration set with approximate ground truth.
+The experiments were conducted on a dataset of 3518 labeled images, all corresponding to manufactured shavers.